How to Apply Lipstick Like a Pro

 Tips and Tricks Only a Pro Knows

-- If your lips are thinner than you'd like, apply lip liner in the usual way, then use the same lip liner to fill out your lips to a quarter of the way to the center from each corner.
+- Apply lip liner in the usual way, then use the same lip liner to fill out your lips to a quarter of the way to the center from each corner.
 Fill in the remaining area with a satin or gloss lipstick one nuance lighter than your lip liner.
 This will make your lips look fuller.
 You may use a matte lipstick in place of lip liner.

 - Because matte lipsticks are more densely pigmented than regular lipsticks, you can use them as lip liner.
 Apply using a pointed rather than rounded lip brush.

 - If you don’t want to wear lipstick, but would like more definition, line your lips with a blonde eyebrow pencil.